TrademarkDevs/EnergyIslandProject/README.md

 https://TrademarkDevs.github.io/EnergyIslandProject

 Versions:

-	Beta:
+- Beta:
   - 1.0: Initial build of game made to test links
   - 1.1: Changed a little to test new link function
+  - 1.2: Changed link function so it is finished and removed debug code